bitmakerlabs/wdi-july-2019/04-css-grid-and-positioning/assignments/copycat/README.md

 ### Getting Started

 #### Step 1: Create your project folder
-1. In the projects folder where you save all your Bitmaker work, create a new folder called `copycat-assignment`
+1. In the projects folder where you save all your General Assembly work, create a new folder called `copycat-assignment`
 2. Open the`copycat-assignment` project folder in your editor

 #### Step 2: Create your `index.html` file